inyourtime/hapi-scalar/README.md

 # hapi-scalar

-A Hapi plugin to serve [Scalar](https://github.com/scalar/scalar) API documentation UI for your Hapi server.
-It can be used standalone or alongside [hapi-swagger](https://github.com/glennjones/hapi-swagger) to provide a modern, customizable OpenAPI/Swagger documentation experience.
+A Hapi plugin that serves [Scalar](https://github.com/scalar/scalar) API documentation UI for your Hapi server.
+It provides a modern, interactive OpenAPI/Swagger documentation interface that can be used standalone or alongside [hapi-swagger](https://github.com/glennjones/hapi-swagger).

 ## Features

-- Serves Scalar UI at a configurable route (default: `/reference`)
+- Serves beautiful Scalar UI at a configurable route (default: `/reference`)
-- Supports static or dynamic configuration for Scalar UI
+- Auto-detects and integrates with hapi-swagger configurations
-- Integrates with hapi-swagger to auto-detect and use your OpenAPI/Swagger JSON endpoint
+- Supports both static and dynamic configuration
 - TypeScript support

 ## Installation